team1868/CookieMonster2.0/CONTRIBUTING.md

 # Contributions

-SPOT is an open source project and we love to receive contributions from our community — you!
-There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into SPOT itself.
+Cookie Monster is an open source project and we love to receive contributions from our community — you!
+There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into Cookie Monster itself.

 ## Transformers and Modules
-We'd love to see your analysis transformers and modules added to SPOT so that it can help the entire FIRST community!
+We'd love to see your analysis transformers and modules added to Cookie Monster so that it can help the entire FIRST community!
 If you think your transformer and module could help the analysis process for other teams, please feel free to add it to the repository.
 We're willing to include almost any transformer or module as long as it follows the following guidelines:
 * **Documented well** - Transformers can be hard to understand!
 Make sure they're well documented so that anyone can understand what's going on within the transformer code.
-* **Stay in their own files** - Transformers and modules shouldn't need to modify the core SPOT code or any other modules, and should be limited to their specific file alone.
+* **Stay in their own files** - Transformers and modules shouldn't need to modify the core Cookie Monster code or any other modules, and should be limited to their specific file alone.
 * **Limited in scope** - Transformers should NOT modify or delete existing paths in the dataset.
 They should only create new ones.
 * **Stable** - Transformers and modules should not error if they are passed in the right data.
 Make sure to handle divide-by-zero errors and add default values, for example, to handle scenarios when  data is missing.
 * **Configurable** - Transformers and modules should work with any input data as long as it's in the right format.
 They should also be highly configurable for a variety of use cases.
 For example, the `Stats` module can display stats with an optional `multiplier` and `addend` as well as a data `label` for each statistic.